Brundhamohan/Comment_anomaly_detection/README.md

-# Comment_anomaly_detection

 Overview

-This project focuses on detecting anomalies using an Autoencoder model built with TensorFlow/Keras.
-The model learns normal data patterns and identifies anomalies using reconstruction error.
-A Gradio interface is provided for interactive testing.
+This project focuses on detecting anomalies using an Autoencoder deep learning model.
+The model learns the normal pattern of data and identifies abnormal inputs using reconstruction error.
+A Gradio user interface is included for interactive anomaly testing.

+Objective

+The objective of this project is to build a machine learning model capable of identifying anomalies by analyzing deviations from normal data patterns.

+Dataset Details

+The dataset contains numerical values representing normal and abnormal behavior.
+The Autoencoder is trained mainly on normal data so that it can:

+Learn the distribution of normal values

+Reconstruct normal data accurately

+Give high reconstruction error for anomalies

-Features
+Dataset Features

-Autoencoder-based anomaly detection

-Data preprocessing using NumPy and Pandas

-Model training and evaluation using TensorFlow

-Loss visualization using Matplotlib
+Numerical data points

-Interactive Gradio UI for anomaly testing
+Abnormal samples for testing

+Preprocessed and scaled values

+Methodology
+Autoencoder Model

+Encoder compresses input

+Decoder reconstructs it

-Threshold-based reconstruction error classification
+High reconstruction error = anomaly

-Technologies Used

-Python

-NumPy
+Data Preprocessing

+Data cleaning

+Scaling

-Pandas
+Structured using NumPy & Pandas

-TensorFlow

-Scikit-Learn
+Model Training

+Training on normal samples

+Loss = Mean Squared Error (MSE)

-Matplotlib
+Loss curve visualized using Matplotlib

-Gradio
+Gradio Interface

+A Gradio-based UI is provided to input custom values and check whether they are anomalies.

+Result

+The trained Autoencoder differentiates normal and abnormal inputs based on reconstruction error:

+Low error → Normal

+High error → Anomaly

+The model shows stable training and clear anomaly separation.

+Conclusion

+This anomaly detection system is effective for identifying unusual patterns in data.
+It can be used for:

+Quality inspection

+Monitoring systems

+Error detection

+Real-time anomaly alerts